brysalazar12/jqform/README.md

 ### 6. wrapper

-This property is string and use for wrapping error messages.
-The important is **:message**, it will be replace by real error message
+This property is string and use for wrapping error messages.Most important here is the **:message** , it will be replace by real error message

 ```javascript
 	$('#selector').jqForm({